Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 It is ideal for a short island stay with a lighter, more relaxed feel.

-13. Jatiluwih rice fields
+13. Jatiluwih Rice Fields

 Jatiluwih is one of Bali’s most beautiful rice terrace landscapes and a UNESCO-listed cultural landscape.
 It is broader, quieter, and more expansive than the terraces closer to Ubud.

-14. Bedugul, the mountain region of Bali
+14. Bedugul, the Mountain Region of Bali

 Bedugul is a cooler highland destination centered around Lake Bratan, mountain roads, market villages, gardens, and viewpoints.